approvals/ApprovalTests.Net.Json/readme.md

 `SerializerBuilder` is used to build the Json.net `JsonSerializerSettings`.
 This is done for every verification run by calling `SerializerBuilder.BuildSettings()`.

-All modifications of `SerializerBuilder` behavior is global for all verifications and will persist until `SerializerBuilder.Reset()` is called.
+All modifications of `SerializerBuilder` behavior is global for all verifications and should be done once at assembly load time.

 ### Default settings